Golden Horde: Great Horde (1430s–1502)

 In 1435, the khan Küchük Muhammad ousted Sayid Ahmad.
 He attacked Ryazan and suffered a major defeat against the forces of Vasily II.
 Sayid Ahmad continued to raid Muscovy and in 1449 made a direct attack on Moscow.
 However he was defeated by Muscovy's ally Qasim Khan.
 In 1450, Küchük Muhammad attacked Ryazan but was turned back by a combined Russo-Tatar army.
 In 1451, Sayid Ahmad tried to take Moscow again and failed.

 Küchük Muhammad was succeeded by his son Mahmud bin Küchük in 1459, from which point on the Golden Horde came to be known as the Great Horde.
 Mahmud was succeeded by his brother Ahmed Khan bin Küchük in 1465.
-In 1469, Ahmed attacked and killed the Uzbek Abu'l-Khayr Khan.
+In 1469, Ahmed attacked and killed Abu'l-Khayr Khan.
+Ahmed Khan attempted to subdue the former subjects of the Golden Horde, including the Russians and Uzbeks, with his goal being to once again unite the Horde.

 In the summer of 1470, Ahmed organized an attack against Moldavia, the Kingdom of Poland, and Lithuania.
 By 20 August, the Moldavian forces under Stephen the Great defeated the Tatars at the battle of Lipnic.
 In 1474 and 1476, Ahmed insisted that Ivan III, the grand prince of Moscow, recognize the khan as his overlord.
+Ivan III also began the process of unifying the Russian principalities, which would strengthen Moscow's position against the Horde and Lithuania.
 In 1480, Ahmed organized a military campaign against Moscow, resulting in a face off between two opposing armies known as the Great Stand on the Ugra River.
-Ahmed judged the conditions unfavorable and retreated.
+Ahmed judged the conditions unfavorable and retreated, particularly after receiving the news that Russian princes had rebelled against the Polish–Lithuanian ruler and were moving towards Sarai.
 This incident formally ended the "Tatar yoke" over the Russian lands.
 On 6 January 1481, Ahmed was killed by Ibak Khan, the prince of the Khanate of Sibir, and Nogays at the mouth of the Donets River.

 Ahmed's sons were unable to maintain the Great Horde.
 They attacked the Kingdom of Poland and the Grand Duchy of Lithuania (which possessed much of Ukraine at the time) in 1487–1491 and reached as far as Lublin in eastern Poland before being decisively beaten at Zaslavl.

 The Crimean Khanate, which had become a vassal state of the Ottoman Empire in 1475, subjugated what remained of the Great Horde, sacking Sarai in 1502.
-After seeking refuge in Lithuania, Sheikh Ahmed, last Khan of the Horde, died in prison in the Kaunas Castle some time after 1504.
+After seeking refuge in Lithuania, Sheikh Ahmed, the last khan of the Great Horde, died in prison in Kaunas Castle some time after 1504.
 According to other sources, he was released from the Lithuanian prison in 1527.

-Records of Golden Horde existence reach however as far as end of 18th century and it was mentioned in works of Russian publisher Nikolay Novikov in his work of 1773 "Ancient Russian Hydrography".